Spirit0327/aarushg_2025/navigation/reflection.md

 ## Looking Forward:
 I'm excited to see how we’ll build on this foundation in future assignments.
 This was a great introduction to the power of simple web development, and I can’t wait to explore more advanced techniques and tools as the course progresses.

+# Reflection on Sprint 2 in AP Computer Science Principles!
+Looking back at the past few weeks of learning both frontend and backend development, the student-led lectures were an effective way to break down complex topics like Python and JavaScript.
+The teaching segments followed by hands-on hacks allowed us to actively engage with the material and immediately apply it, which reinforced my thought processes.

+## Teaching Experience Overview:
+We had to think on our feet to troubleshoot merge conflictions, and working together during the hands-on hack sessions, which boosted my confidence in both the technical and communication aspects of web development.
+Overall, teaching our peers made me more comfortable with the material and strengthened my teamwork skills.
+We completed 3.6 Conditionals and 3.7 Nested Conditionals, specifically, introducing Python conditions and worked on a mini quiz that involved the class participating and answering which was definetly a highlight of our presentation.
+I also learnt a lot of different topics such as Python Lists(3.10), De Morgan's Law(3.3), and more!

+## How am I ready for the AP Exam?
+My experience working on web development through these student-led lectures and hacks has definitely helped me prepare for the AP exam.
+Since I already had some prior experience with JavaScript and a bit of Python, I was able to build on that knowledge and get a deeper understanding of the concepts.
+Teaching the material with my group really reinforced what I knew.
+It forced me to break down complex topics and explain them in simple terms, which is a skill that will be important for College Board and Project Based Learning.